November 5, 2022 - January 1, 2023

 August 17 – October 26, 2014

-One of my drawing is included in this year Red Clay Survey.
+Participation in this year Red Clay Survey.
 It is a major recurring regional competition sponsored by the Huntsville Museum of Art.
 The exhibition “takes the pulse” of contemporary Southern art every two years through a selection of work in all styles and media determined by a juror with strong national credentials.
 The exhibition recognizes and encourages excellence, and provides a permanent record of the development of regional art through the publication of a comprehensive digital catalogue.
 Works selected for the exhibition will be displayed in 5 galleries in the Museum’s elegant facility, located in Big Spring International Park in Downtown Huntsville.

 November 1 - November 30, 2013